egorsmkv/laravel-boilerplate/README.md

 # Laravel Boilerplate for Development

 > [!NOTE]
-> The idea of this project is simple: current boilerplate must `a)` be on the latest version of Laravel
+> The idea of this project is simple: current boilerplate must:
+> - be on the latest version of Laravel
-> `b)` be lightweight to run with Docker `c)` to use modern technologies such as PHP 8.3, PgSQL 16, Go 1.21, Python 3.12, etc.
+> - be lightweight to run with Docker
+> - to use modern technologies such as PHP 8.3, PgSQL 16, Go 1.21, Python 3.12, etc.

 ### Requirements